prometheusresearch/baseline-codebase/src/rex.instrument/test/test_ctl.rst

     Usage: rex instrument-store [<project>] <instrument-uid> <definition>
     <BLANKLINE>
-    The instrument-store task will write a Common Instrument Definition JSON file to an InstrumentVersion in the project's data store.
+    The instrument-store task will write a Common Instrument Definition JSON (or YAML) file to an InstrumentVersion in the project's data store.
     <BLANKLINE>
     The instrument-uid argument is the UID of the desired Instrument to use in the data store.
 If the UID does not already exist, a new Instrument will be